Provably Reliable Classifier Guidance via Cross-Entropy Control: Preliminaries

-Thus, the conditional score decomposes into the unconditional score plus a \emph{guidance term} $g_t(x,y) = \nabla_x \log p_t(y\mid x)$.
-In the idealized setting where the exact score and guidance terms are available, the reverse SDE corresponding to the conditional diffusion model is given by
+The conditional score decomposes into an unconditional score plus a guidance term $\nabla_x \log p_t(y\mid x)$.
+In the idealized setting where the exact score and guidance terms are available, the corresponding reverse SDE is given by